lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     WHERE ss.ssObjectId = 8810278553610239375
     AND ds.band = 'r'

-**GM:  Got only this far**

-3.2.
+2.2.
 Use the plot "Settings" function to add new scatter plots showing the r-band magnitude and phase angle as a function of time (right two plots, below), and see that these quantities are not correlated with time.
 Add a new scatter plot showing the r-band magnitude as a function of phase angle, which are correlated.